findy-network/findy-network.github.io/content/en/blog/fsm3/index.md

 ## Conclusion

-How you have been blown away how easy it's to implement these FSM based chatbots. this is only one example of the potential of the FSM language.
-We are excited to see what you end up building with it.
+You have been blown away by how easy it is to implement these FSM-based chatbots, haven’t you?
+The Issuing Service is only one example of the potential of the FSM chatbots.
+We are excited to see what else you end up building.
+When doing so, please send your questions, comments, and feedback to our team.
+Let’s make this better—together.